-2015 also saw the publication of two key reports by the IEDR, the dot ie Digital Health Index and the Domain Profile Report.
-The Digital Health Index is calculated from research data collected from multiple surveys of Irish SMEs and micro enterprises and investigates and analyses the digital assets owned and used by Irish businesses.
+2016 also saw the publication of two key reports by the IEDR - the dot ie Digital Health Index and the Domain Profile Report.
 The Domain Profile Report illustrates the key trends and statistics in .ie domain registrations over time and examines the entire database of .ie domains while also measuring the growth in registrations at regional and county levels over time.